Wolox/tech-guides/frontend/docs/seo-guide.md

 Google stores all web pages that it knows about in its index.
 The index entry for each page describes the content and location (URL) of that page.

 A page is indexed by Google if it has been visited by the Google crawler, analyzed for content and meaning, and stored in the Google index.
-It is important to know that Google does not index all pages but only which ones that seems to be relevent to it.
+It is important to know that Google does not index all pages but only the ones that seem relevent to it.
 To learn more visit [this site](https://www.google.com/search/howsearchworks/).

 To see indexed pages in your site, use the `site:` operator, like this: `site:google.com`.
 [Read more...](https://support.google.com/webmasters/answer/35256?hl=en)